 Suffering from a serious injury is often a traumatic, life changing event.
 The consequences of this last for a life time and place a great deal of stress upon the injured person and their family.
-Serious injuries come in several different forms ranging from spinal cord injuries, brain injuries, to amputations, burns and fatal accidents.
+Serious injuries come in several different forms ranging from spinal cord injuries, head and brain injuries, to amputations, burns and fatal accidents.

 Typically, people who suffer from a serious injury will need the help of compensation to cover costs of long-term recovery, or balancing their finances when they can’t earn an income.

 Some of the most serious injuries experienced are brain and spinal cord – these injuries often result in long term disability, paralysis or even death.
 The pain and discomfort of these injuries is often followed by the worry of adjusting to new routines.

 Sometimes, particularly brain injuries could result in mental impairment which requires a specialist 24 hour supportive care.
 In many cases, the costs of these have to be met by the family of the injured person.

 By making a claim for compensation, you ensure that the injured person receives the best possible medical care and specialist assistance.
 This is particularly important for the relatives of the person who has been seriously injured.
 In many ways they are the ones who have to cope with the consequences of a severe injury for the rest of their lives.

 Making a compensation claim can make the difference in being able to provide the best possible care and support for the injured relative.